 The color bar shows the level detected and the grey bar shows the maximum contaminant level allowed.
 Chloramines should be close to the top of the range because it helps to control microbes.
 All other elements should test as low as possible.

 Three Water Reclamation Facilities (WRF) share the load

-The peaks in the data represent an increase of flow for the particular plants.
-This is the average daily flow for each month in the last year.
+The peaks in the line data represent an increase of influent flow for the particular plants and the bars represent the daily average rain fall in inches for that month measured at the plant.
+This is the average daily influent flow for each month since April 2018.